Kong/kong-confluent/Kong Upstream mTLS Plugin and Kafka - Docker/Kong Upstream mTLS plugin and Kafka - Docker.md

 </pre>

-## Kafka mTLS Upstream plugin with mTLS on
+## Kafka Upstream plugin with mTLS on
-1. Delete the mTLS plugin<p>
+1. Delete the original Kafka Upstream plugin<p>
 We're going to recreate the Kafka mTLS Upstram plugin to turn mTLS on:

 <pre>